 This is a collaborative post.
 I have been compensated for the links it contains.

 It may be a good time to think about buying a house and take advantage of the low mortgage rates, but it’s important to know that it’s a strong seller’s market in most of the country.
 That means you’re going to have to come with your A-game and be prepared.
+Read this for some tips on how to add value to your home.

 Here are three ways you can get ready for the great adventure that is buying a house in 2021.